 A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.

 That’s why more people are looking to add devices like a Nest to their homes.
-To add one to your home, call your nearest expert for smart thermostat installation in Kankakee.
+If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in Kankakee.

 1. How to Reset a Nest Thermostat